chrisloewer/blog-grav/pages/01.blog/_posts/an-introduction-to-me/post.md

 author: 'Chris Loewer'
 ---

 Allow me to introduce myself.
 I am a student of web development, amatuer coffee aficionado, longboarder, and hopeless film addict.
-I am currently as senior at LeTourneau University and have almost survived my 4 year sentence in East Texas.
+I am currently working as a front end developer and am about to hit 6 years in East Texas.

 ===